Salta & Jujuy: North of Argentina Reading Time: 18 minutes

 Cafayate

 This is a small city with mainly paved roads (though lots of roads and sidewalks seem to be broken and under construction).
 You can find all the necessary conveniences here.
-This is a city famous for wine, so there are bodegas at every turn.
+Cafayate is a city in Northern Argentina famous for wine, so there are bodegas at every turn.
 There is also a great goat cheese farm just outside of town, easily reachable by taxi.
 Along the road between Cafayate and the capital of Salta, there are a ton of incredible stops, including El Anfiteatro, Garganta del Diablo, and Las Tres Cruces.

 San Salvador de Jujuy